integrase strand transfer inhibitors

 - Inform patient that dolutegravir does not cure AIDS or prevent associated or opportunistic infections.
 Dolutegravir does not reduce the risk of transmission of HIV to others through sexual contact or blood contamination.
 Caution patient to use a condom during sexual contact and to avoid sharing needles or donating blood to prevent spreading the AIDS virus to others.
 Advise patient that the long-term effects of dolutegravir are unknown at this time.

-- Advise patient to notify health care professional if signs and symptoms of hypersensitivity or infection occur.
+- Advise patient to notify health care professional if signs and symptoms of hypersensitivity occur.

 - Rep: Advise patients to notify health care professional if pregnancy is planned or suspected.
-Breast feeding should be avoided during therapy.
+Avoid breast feeding during therapy.
 Pregnant patients should be encouraged to enroll in the Antiretroviral Pregnancy Registry by calling 1-800-258-4263.

 - Emphasize the importance of regular follow-up exams and blood counts to determine progress and monitor for side effects.